samuelm/Zend-Framework-Skeleton/README.md

 * Bitly Short Url service integrated
 * Custom logic to handle emails and their templates
 * Install script
+* Added ZendX and configured to use local version of jQuery and jQuery UI
+* Added the official Zend unit tests

 Credentials to access the BO